DioneProtocol/odysseygo/vms/README.md

   /   \
  A     B
  |    / \
- C   D   G
+ D   D   G
     / \
    E   F
 ```

-If the consensus engine decides A and C simultaneously, the consensus engine would perform the following operations:
+If the consensus engine decides A and D simultaneously, the consensus engine would perform the following operations:

 1. Accept(A)
 2. Reject(B), Reject(D), Reject(E), Reject(F), and Reject(G)